 Solar Decathlon: TIE helped fund Tufts’ entry in the 2009 Solar Decathlon, a biennial competition in which 20 teams of university students strive to design and build a solar-powered house.
 Tufts collaborated with the Boston Architectural College to build the Curio House, which has its own dedicated website here.

 CCCJ: Climate Change, Climate Justice (CCCJ) at Tufts is an ad hoc committee that aims to connect environmental and social justice movements and initiatives inside and outside of Tufts.
 One of CCCJ’s main priorities currently is preparing for the 2012 Conference of the National Peace and Justice Studies Association, which will be focused on climate change and social justice and will be held at Tufts University in October 2012.
 The committee’s other initiatives include the creation of a summer scholarship program for climate justice-related student projects and the development of interdisciplinary courses at Tufts.

 Tufts Energy Conference: TIE is a co-sponsor and, as of 2012, an advising body for the Tufts Energy Conference, an annual symposium that brings together people across sectors to exchange ideas about how to solve society’s most pressing energy-related challenges.
-One component of TEC is the Tufts Energy Competition , in which students can receive funding for innovative proposals for energy projects.
-TEC 2012 will be held April 20th and 21st.
+One component of TEC is the Tufts Energy Competition, in which students can receive funding for innovative proposals for energy projects.
+TEC 2013 was held March 2nd-3rd.

 Health & the Environment